 The Chinese development company behind the project was having issues with late payments and mechanics liens, and couldn’t maintain sufficient capital.
 So if the Park Hyatt Los Angeles does end up opening, it’ll be at least a couple of years down the road, and that’s probably even optimistic.

 This would be a return to Los Angeles for the Park Hyatt brand.
 There used to be a Park Hyatt in Century City, but Hyatt stopped managing that property in 2006.
 At that point it was rebranded as an InterContinental.

-Hyatt’s footprint is sorely lacking in the Los Angeles area, so I’m thrilled to see another full service property on the horizon.
-I love the Thompson brand, though I don’t particularly love the location, the room sizes, or the pricing (factoring in the location).
+Hyatt’s footprint has historically been lacking in the Los Angeles area, so I’m thrilled to see another full service property opening this weekend.
+I love the Thompson brand, though I don’t particularly love the room sizes, the location, or the World of Hyatt hotel category.
 Nonetheless I look forward to checking out this property at some point.

 What do you make of the Thompson Hollywood?
 Would you consider staying there, or what’s your favorite points property in Los Angeles?